Catgrills/Melbourne/README.md

 <i>Melbourne-R</i> is an userchrome for </i>Firefox Mozilla</i>.

-UserChrome is a CSS file that can be used to change the way Mozilla applications' interfaces look.
+UserChrome are CSS file that can be used to change the way Mozilla applications' interfaces look.

 Instruction